 Alocasia are a plant family that originate from the tropical area of South East Asia and Eastern Australia.
 In recent years they have become more popular as houseplants due to their distinctive foliage and tropical aesthetic.
-Alocasia aren’t difficult plants to care for but they require you knowing your stuff so you can provide them with the optimum cultivating conditions.
+Alocasia care isn’t too difficult but it does require you knowing your stuff so you can provide them with the optimum cultivating conditions.

 As mentioned above you shouldn’t have too many problems caring for an Alocasia, but it is still important to get their growing conditions right.